github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 4. Check the query history.
 It should:
    - Show that an item has been added to the query history
    - The item should be marked as “in progress”.
-5. Once the query completes:
+5. Once the query starts:
    - Check that a notification is shown with a link to the results view
    - Check that the results are rendered with an alert message and a highlighted code snippet:
 ![highlighted-code-snippet](images/highlighted-code-snippet.png)